nwithan8/blog/_posts/2023-10-15-does-paw-patrol-the-mighty-movie-2023-have-a-post-credit-scene.md

 ---
-description: Does PAW Patrol: The Mighty Movie (2023) have a post credit scene?
+description: Does PAW Patrol - The Mighty Movie (2023) have a post credit scene?
 tags:
     - PAW Patrol - The Mighty Movie
     - spoiler